Alepacho/dbuil/README.md

 # BUILD
-BUILD is a small build automation program with the ability to compile only changed source files.
+BUILD is a small build automation program.
+It's like Make, but uses json instead of Makefile.

 # Example